sudeepdino008/zettelkasten/c1db7f2e.md

 ### What happens when the company decides to liquidate its assets (maybe because the business doesn't make sense anymore)?
 - Who gets paid first?
 The Bond owners or the stock owners?

+### Stocks which I'm interested in investing

+- companies which'll invest in VR technologies, preferably with an intersection in gaming. **Sony** for example
+- Google is always good

 #### Resource
 1. [What it means to buy a company's stock - Khan academy](https://www.khanacademy.org/college-careers-more/personal-finance/pf-investment-vehicles-insurance-and-retirement/pf-stocks-intro-tutorial/v/what-it-means-to-buy-a-company-s-stock?modal=1)